hamza783/tiny-url/README.md

 ## Setup
+### If using docker(Simplest):
+This project uses docker to spin up all the microservices, frontend app, and redis.
+To start all the services, simply run this command: `docker compose up`.
+Then navigate to "http://localhost:5173/"

+### If not using docker, start individual services:
 Make sure you have redis installed locally.
 Redis is used to store the `short_url` and `long_url` mapping.
 It is acting as a database for this project.

-### If using docker:
-This project uses docker to spin up all the microservices and redis.
-To start all the services, simply run this command: `docker compose up`

-### If not using docker, start individual services:
+#### app
+To start the frontend app.
+Navigate to app directory. yarn install npm run dev

 #### api-gateway
 To start the api gateway server:
 ```bash